 - leasing/hiring of underutilized R&D infrastructure and physical assets;

 - networking & consolidation of units and laboratories; and

 - strict financial and physical monitoring of projects and performance of laboratories.

 12. ENABLING INFRASTRUCTURE

-- modernise and upgrade, selectively and in a phased manner, the existing equipment and facilities;
+- modernize and upgrade, selectively and in a phased manner, the existing equipment and facilities;

 - establish a computer communication network within each laboratory and its connectivity across all of CSIR and to international networks;

-- revamp the management information system through computerisation of accounts, project management & monitoring and personnel management;
+- revamp the management information system through computerization of accounts, project management & monitoring and personnel management;

 - improve and enlarge the communication channels with customers and stakeholders;

 - establish transparent and accessible communication and interactive system between staff and management; and